 long before mom, the apostle Peter wrote similar words to some churches...

-and your lips from telling lies. | 1 Peter 3:10
+If you want to enjoy life and see many happy days, keep your tongue from speaking evil and your lips from telling lies. | 1 Peter 3:10

-to act and not react. | george bernard shaw
+the possibilities are numerous once we decide to act and not react. | george bernard shaw

 it's easy to forget that there is a difference between acting and reacting.